 Primary and secondary education is free in Alberta, as in all of Canada, but some parents may wish to enter their children into a private school.
 Currently, tuition fees for private schools in Alberta range from $2,950 to $36,200 per year.

-If you are basing your decision to move based on living costs, then Alberta has many positives and some drawbacks such as the higher than average cost of utilities.
+If you are basing your decision to move on living costs, then Alberta has many positives and some drawbacks such as the higher-than-average cost of utilities.
 However, the savings you can make on other bills should balance this out.

 Alberta is definitely worth considering for its cheaper property and rental prices, great support for families, and many companies that already have committed to pay at least a livable wage rather than a minimum wage for their employees.